 Day-to-day support for SaaS and BaaS solutions is usually included in the service provider’s monthly fee.
 The provider ensures that systems run smoothly using their teams and respond to any queries clients may have.

 Clients with on-premise licensed banking software have to dedicate resources to support their solutions.
 Service providers offer initial support so that internal teams can accumulate knowledge to speed up maintenance and problem resolution in the future.
+Check this article to get information about top core banking software companies.

 SaaS/BaaS cloud-based banking platforms are hosted on remote servers operated by the service provider.
 Established vendors invest significant resources to develop and maintain a secure and modern infrastructure because multiple clients rely on their services every day.
 As a result, cloud banking providers often deliver a higher level of security than on-premise alternatives.